 Best Tasting rooms and wine bars in downtown Napa

 Driving from winery to winery in the Napa Valley is not for everyone.
 A relaxing alternative is to spend an afternoon at one or more of the tasting collectives or wine bars in downtown Napa.
-The main advantage is you don’t have to drive and you one can taste wines from boutique wineries.
-Most of the wines featured at these establishments are wines that are not commonly found anywhere else, even in fine wine shops.
-While there are many tasting rooms in the town of Napa, we have singled out these tasting rooms as our favorite stops.
+The main advantage is you don’t have to drive, and you can taste wines from boutique wineries.
+Most of the wines featured at these establishments are wines that are not commonly found anywhere else, even in excellent wine shops.

 For many winemakers, the collectives and wine bars provide the opportunity to showcase their wines.
-Many of the new the breed of winemakers do not have a winemaking facility nor do they have a wine tasting room.
+Many of the new breeds of winemakers do not have a winemaking facility, nor do they have a wine tasting room.
 Instead, they opt to rent space at an existing winery to make their wine.

 Our list of the best tasting rooms in downtown Napa

 • Vintners Collective – Housed in oldest stone building in Napa